MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 <a name="Overview"></a>
 ## Overview ##

-In this lab you will create a Simple Linux Utility for Resource Management ([SLURM](https://computing.llnl.gov/linux/slurm/overview.html)) cluster of Ubuntu computers running on Azure.
-With this cluster you will perform an embarrassingly parallel task of converting color images to greyscale.
-You will learn how easy it is to configure many virtual machines at once using Azure resource manager templates and the steps for getting resources from your local workstation into your Azure virtual machines with the cross platform [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command line tools as well as working with blob storage containers.
+In this lab, you will create a Simple Linux Utility for Resource Management ([SLURM](https://computing.llnl.gov/linux/slurm/overview.html)) cluster of Ubuntu computers running on Azure and use it to parallelize the task of converting color images to grayscale.
+You will learn how easy it is to configure many virtual machines at once using Azure resource manager templates and learn how to get resources from your local workstation into your Azure virtual machines with the cross-platform [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command-line tools.
+In addition, you will gain first-hand experience working with blob storage containers.

 <a name="Objectives"></a>
 ### Objectives ###